By Lucy Buglass

-The truth about tea towels is pretty shocking, as Ralitsa reveals that we could be exposing ourselves to nasty germs and even putting ourselves at risk of food poisoning by using days-old tea towels.
+The truth about tea towels is pretty shocking, as Ralitsa reveals that we could be exposing ourselves to nasty germs, and even putting ourselves at risk of food poisoning by using days-old tea towels.

 “Tea towels make the perfect breeding ground for germs.
 They’re often moist and warm from previous use, allowing for bacteria to multiply rapidly.”

-University of Bristol researchers backed up Ralitsa in 2003, when they asked people to prepare a chicken meal in their kitchen, then analysed the bacteria on various surfaces.
+University of Bristol researchers backed up Ralitsa in 2003, when they asked people to prepare a chicken meal in their kitchen, then analyzed the bacteria on various surfaces.
 Tea towels and sponges tested positive for campylobacter or salmonella in this study.

 Ralitsa also reminded people that infections such as salmonella can be fatal for vulnerable people, and that food poisoning has caused fatalities before.